Howdy! The resources and search strategies on this guide will assist you in locating books, articles, and videos involving chemical demonstrations.

 To find books here at Texas A&M, you could just conduct a keyword search (e.g., chemical demonstration) in our library catalog called LibCat.

-Another approach is to use Library of Congress Subject Headings, which bring items that could be described differently under the word(s).
+Another approach is to use Library of Congress Subject Headings, which search for items that could be described differently using keywords under a single subject heading.
 After changing the dropdown menu from "Keyword" to "Subject headings browse" in the advanced search of LibCat, individually try the following subject headings: Chemistry Experiments, Science Experiments, or Scientific Recreations.

-To search for books not owned by Texas A&M, use a database called WorldCat to find and request.
+To search for books beyond what is owned by Texas A&M, use a database called WorldCat to find and request.

 Most of the journal articles involving chemical demonstrations will be found in the Journal of Chemical Education, Education in Chemistry, and Chemical Educator.
 If you want to search those journals plus many others you'll want to use a database.